keithwhor/FSO.js/README.md

 FSO.js
 ======

+### The file system API that this project is based on has been deprecated, and is no longer supported by most major browsers.
+This repository exists for archival purposes only.

 FSO.js is a JavaScript FileSystemObject library for temporary and permanent client-side file storage.

 This ReadMe serves as the official documentation for FSO.js.